On the structure of higher order quantum maps: Labelled posets and type functions

 Fix a minimal element $U$ and consider the subposet in $\Pe_f^0$, given as

-From Corollary \ref{coro:Pf} (iii), we see that after removing the minimal elements of $\Pe_l$, the poset decomposes into independent components, one of which corresponds to $\Pe_{f_l}^0$ with removed minimal elements.
+From Lemma \ref{lemma:p0_constr} (ii) we see that after removing the minimal elements of $\Pe_l$, the poset decomposes into independent components, one of which corresponds to $\Pe_{f_l}^0$ with removed minimal elements.
 This component can be recognized by the labels of minimal covering elements (which are now minimal elements in the component), colored by $l$.
-To this component, we add back the minimal elements in $\Pe_l$, with the order relations as in $\Pe_f^0$ but with labels $L_{U'}\setminus \tilde L_U^l$.
+To this component, we add back the minimal elements in $\Pe_l$, with the order relations as in $\Pe_f^0$, but removing the labels that are in $\tilde L_U^l$.

 \end{proof}